 Students working toward a master's degree are required to demonstrate writing ability commensurate with the baccalaureate degree.
-This requirement should be met within the first nine units of graduate work by successfully completing one of the following:
+This requirement should be met by successfully completing one of the following:

-- An upper-division course at another university equivalent to a course that meets the Cal State Fullerton requirement.
+2. By having passed with a grade of C (2.0) or better an upper-division writing course at another university equivalent to a course, which meets the CSUF requirement.
 Such equivalence must be certified by the department or program responsible for the student’s academic work.

-- A minimum score of 4 on the Graduate Record Exam (GRE) Writing Assessment Test.
+4. By scoring a minimum of 4.0 on the Graduate Record Exam (GRE) Writing Assessment Test.

-- A minimum score of 4 on the Graduate Management Admissions test (GMAT) Analytical Writing Assessment.
+- 5. By scoring a minimum of 4.0 pm the Graduate Management Admission Test (GMAT) Analytical Writing Assessment.